hello-jason/intro-to-middleman/markdown.md

 # Great for Advanced Projects

-* A static frontend app on Middleman can use the API of some other system to pull data from some other application.
+* **Separation of concerns** - A static frontend app on Middleman can uses JavaScript to talk with an API and pull data from some other backend application.

 ???